dscape/lnug-performance-talk/slides/slide-b-3-no-apms.md

   # we are not going to do that

-    * it's easy and boring
+    * it's easy, it's boring